 Some people swear by placing slices of bacon on top of the turkey breasts for added flavor and moisture.
 If you are going to do this, make sure to swap out the bacon before it burns and makes the meat bitter.

 Resist the urge to keep on checking on the meat.
 You should only open the smoker once or twice on each session.
 Opening the cover will release the heat and smoke, affecting the flavor of the turkey.

 Smoking is all about the slow and low combination.
 Lower temperatures make sure that the meat retains its moisture.
 Expect that your turkey will be in the smoker for about 2.5 to 6 hours, depending on how big the turkey breasts are.

 9. Take out the turkey.

-Turkey is safe to eat at 165 degrees.
+Turkey is safe to eat at an internal temperature of 165 degrees.
 You can take out the turkey when the thickest part of the meat reaches a temperature of 160 degrees.
 The temperature will continue to rise as it is resting.

 If you want to avoid eating dry turkey, taking out the bird before it reaches the desired temperature is important.

 Wrap the turkey breasts in aluminum foil and let it rest for about 30 minutes.
 Resting is not only to get the meat to the desired temperature, but it is also to let the liquid inside the turkey to redistribute.
 It will let you have a juicier bite.

 Smoked turkey is best served at room temperature.
 But if you want a hot meal, you can carve it up straight away.